-This paper provides a technical description of a global computable general equilibrium (CGE) model that is calibrated from a Social Accounting Matrix (SAM) representation of the Global Trade Analysis Project (GTAP) database.
-Two distinctive features of the model is the treatment of nominal and real exchange rates and the use of a 'dummy' region, known as globe, that allows for the recording of inter-regional transactions where either the source or destination is not identified.
+This paper provides a technical description of a global computable general equilibrium (CGE) model for the modelling of energy and energy related issues.
+The model is calibrated from a Social Accounting Matrix (SAM) representation of the Global Trade Analysis Project (GTAP) database that includes satellite accounts for energy use and emissions.
+Two distinctive features of the model are the treatment of nominal and real exchange rates and the use of a 'dummy' region, known as globe, that allows for the recording of inter-regional transactions where either the source or destination is not identified.

-Keywords: Computable General Equilibrium; GTAP.
+Keywords: Computable General Equilibrium; Energy; GTAP.